The cosmic QCD transition for large lepton flavour asymmetries: Cosmic trajectory

 Fig. \ref{fig:PionCond} shows the solutions of this set of equations for two different parameter choices: equal lepton flavour asymmetries ($\l_e=l_{\mu}=l_{\tau}=\frac{l}{3}$) and unequal lepton flavour asymmetries exemplary for $l_e=0,l_{\mu}=-l_{\tau}$.
 Note that both of these cases are effectively described by only one degree of freedom and therefore no further input is required.
 The shaded regions in fig. \ref{fig:PionCond} show for which value of the muon lepton asymmetry $l_{\mu}$ pion condensation may occur at a given temperature.
+Fig. \ref{fig:PionCond} is consistent with the findings of \cite{Vovchenko:2020crk} which includes a complementary study of the conditions for a pion condensate.
 Since the lepton flavour asymmetries are conserved quantities (before the onset of neutrino oscillations), we should choose the most conservative value for $l_{\mu}$ from fig. \ref{fig:PionCond} in order to avoid the appearance of pion condensation.
-As evident from fig. \eqref{fig:PionCond}, for unequal lepton this constrains the reliability of our method to $|l_{\mu}| \lesssim 0.06$ and for equal flavour asymmetries to $|l_{\mu}|\lesssim 0.03$ (i.e. $|l| \lesssim 0.09$).
+As evident from fig. \eqref{fig:PionCond}, for unequal lepton flavour asymmetries this constrains the reliability of our method to $|l_{\mu}| \lesssim 0.06$ and for equal flavour asymmetries to $|l_{\mu}|\lesssim 0.03$ (i.e. $|l| \lesssim 0.09$).